The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: DARE

-One can easily find \cref{eq:noniter:X:X} is the truncated form of \cref{eq:noniter:X:X:inf}, which is given by the operator theory.
-Under the assumption that $A$ is d-stable, obviously $V_t\to \op V, T_t\to \op T$, by the fact that $\op V,\op T$ are bounded linear operators, we have $X_t\to X_\star$.
-However, for the case that $A$ is unstable, $\op V,\op T$ are no longer bounded, it would be difficult to show $X_t\to X_\star$ by the operator theory, which is however guaranteed by the matrix analysis.
+One can easily find \cref{eq:noniter:X:X} is the truncated form of \cref{eq:noniter:X:X:inf}, a Toeplitz-structured closed form of $X_\star$, whose validity for the d-stable case has been proved by the operator theory in \cref{ssec:in-the-view-of-operator-theory}.
+Note that under the assumption that $A$ is d-stable, $V_t$ and $T_t$, treated as the truncations of $\op V$ and $\op T$, converges to $\op V$ and $\op T$ respectively, by the fact that $\op V,\op T$ are bounded linear operators.
+With the help of operator theory, $X_t\to X_\star$.
+To the opposite, for the case that $A$ is not d-stable, $\op V$ and $\op T$ are no longer bounded, and it would be difficult to show $X_t\to X_\star$ by the operator theory.
+However, the matrix analysis reveals that $X_t\to X_\star$, which implies $X_\star$ indeed has the closed form \cref{eq:noniter:X:X:inf} in the unstable case.